nhathadt11/blog/content/posts/the-covid/index.md

 > Some thing may give you a bad impression at the first look but it is actually not.
 >

-A year later, the year of writing this post, I came across information relating to Computational Social Networks, which appeared to reshape and enhance my thinking at that moment.
+These are reflections I recorded during the COVID-19 pandemic.
+A year later, I came across information relating to Computational Social Networks, which appeared to help correct my thinking at that moment.